3qnexx/nexxPLAY-Flutter/README.md

     8.1.
 The next [native integration guide](https://play.docs.nexx.cloud/native-players/nexxplay-for-android#chromecast) items have to be ensured to reproduced.

     8.2.
+Application's activity should extend FlutterFragmentActivity or it's inheritor.

+    8.3.
 When resolving the CastContext instance as described by the native integration guide, a modification has to be applied so the CastContext instance is be included into the plugin's configuration:
     ```java
     CastContext.getSharedInstance(this, Executors.newSingleThreadExecutor())
         .addOnSuccessListener(castContext ->  NexxPlayPlugin.addEnvironmentConfigurationEntry(NexxPlayPlugin.KEY_CAST_CONTEXT, castContext))